 - Kolmas, Josef; Sron, Galina S. "Works on Tibet by members of the Leningrad Department of the Oriental Institute of the Academy of Sciences of the Soviet Union 1968-1980."
 Archiv Orientalni (Prague) 50, no.2 (1982): 174-184.

-- Dutch Studies on South Asia, Tibet and Classical Southeast Asia Resource developed by Dory Heilijgers, former librarian of the Kern Institute, and launched in the spring of 2013.
+- Dutch Studies on South Asia, Tibet and Classical Southeast Asia Resource developed by Dory Heilijgers, former librarian of the Kern Institute, and launched in 2013.

 Leading Journals and Book Reviews